Clarkson-Applied-Data-Science/2025_ai651_ndlovun/README.md

 -We observe that Random Forest and XGBoost have the best performing models

+## Hyperparameter Selection
+-A K-Fold Cross-Validation approach (K=5) was used to ensure robust model evaluation and minimize overfitting.
+-Additionally, feature importance analysis was conducted to identify the most influential predictors of Wage and Value.

 ## Model Selection
--Since the MSE for Random Forest performed better, we proceed with selecting it as our best model.
+-Since the MSE for Random Forest performed better, we proceeded with selecting it as our best model.

 -We establish which variable is most important as below:
 ![image](https://github.com/user-attachments/assets/0dffd696-851e-4c00-8f6d-d6cdc2eb3310)